BRIEF BIOGRAPHY

 From 1994 to 1997 Craig worked as an assistant professor in the Department of Religion at Temple University, teaching both graduate and undergraduate courses.
 In 1997, Craig became the rector of Incarnation Holy Sacrament Episcopal Church in Drexel Hill, Pennsylvania.

 In the Diocese of Virginia, Craig served as the Chair of the Diocesan Board of Examining Chaplains and on the Commission on Ministry from 2003 until November 2022.
 He also served on the Ecumenical and Inter-Religious Commission and the Lutheran-Episcopal Coordinating Committee of the Metropolitan D. C. area.
-He is the former Dean of Region 3 in the Diocese of Virginia.
-He served as adjunct faculty member at Virginia Theological Seminary for many years and also previously taught in the seminary’s Evening School of Theology.
+He is the former Dean of Region 3 in the Diocese of Virginia and the former Dean of the Conestoga Deanery in the Diocese of Pennsylvania.
+He served as adjunct faculty member at Virginia Theological Seminary for many years and taught in the seminary’s Evening School of Theology.
 Craig is a former member of the Bioethics Committee of Virginia Hospital Center and of the board of the Love Quilt Project, at first affiliated with St. Peter’s, Arlington, but now an independent 5013C non-profit organization.

 Craig has also taught as a Professorial Lecturer at Georgetown University and in the Accelerated Degree Program at Rosement College in Pennsylvania.

-Craig is a member of the American Academy of Religion, the Society of Biblical Literature, and an active participant in the Ecclesiological Investigations International Research Network.
+Craig is a member of the American Academy of Religion, the Society of Biblical Literature, The Bibliographical Society of America, and an active participant in the Ecclesiological Investigations International Research Network.
 He has contributed articles and chapters to numerous academic books and journals.